esphome/esphome-docs/components/hdmi_cec.rst

   CEC pin.
 - **address** (**Required**, integer 0-14): The initial logical address of the device.
 This corresponds to the device class you are impersonating (e.g. 0x0 for TV, 0x5 for audio).
 This may be reassigned if there are other devices of the same type on the CEC bus.
-See here https://kwikwai.com/knowledge-base/the-hdmi-cec-bus/
+See `here <https://kwikwai.com/knowledge-base/the-hdmi-cec-bus/>`__ for a list of device addresses.
 - **physical_address** (*Optional*, integer 0-65534): The physical address represents where this device is connected in the point-to-point topology of the HDMI connections.
 This is discovered using the HDMI DDC connection.
   We don't have access to this exchange so this must be hardcoded.
 It can be worth experimenting with this value if your HDMI devices aren't recognizing your ESPHome.
 - **promiscuous_mode** (*Optional*, boolean): By default messages that aren't addressed to our logical address are dropped.
-By enabling ``promiscuous_mode`` you can intercept messages between other devices (e.g. between your TV and Bluray player).
+By enabling ``promiscuous_mode`` you can intercept messages between other devices (e.g. between your TV and Blu-ray player).
 - **on_message** (*Optional*, :ref:`Automation <automation>`): One or more automations to call when Messages are received.
 These can be filtered based on source address, destination address, opcode, or message data.
-See :ref:`config-on_message`.
+See :ref:`On Message <hdmi_cec-on_message>`.

-.. _config-on_message:
+.. _hdmi_cec-on_message:

 On Message
 ----------

 Incoming messages can be filtered and specific automations can execute if all filter criteria are met.
+All specified criteria must be met for the automation to run.

 - **source** (*Optional*, integer 0-15): Logical address of the device that sent the message.
 - **destination** (*Optional*, integer 0-15): Logical address of the device that the message is